Finbuckle/Finbuckle.Website/docs/v6.7.3/Stores.md

 e.g. `appsettings.json` is updated, then the multitenant store will reflect the change.

 Configure by calling `WithConfigurationStore` after `AddMultiTenant<T>` in the `ConfigureServices` method of the app's `Startup` class.
-By default it will use the root configuration object and search for a section named "Finbuckle:
+By default, it will use the root configuration object and search for a section named "Finbuckle:
 MultiTenant:Stores:ConfigurationStore".
 An overload of `WithConfigurationStore` allows for a different base configuration object or section name if needed.